Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Framework

 where \(\Delta_g = 1/\pi_g - 1 > 0\) is the group-specific noise penalty (Appendix \ref{appendix:discrim}).
 A smaller \(\pi_g\) (less precise evaluation of group \(g\)) implies a larger \(\Delta_g\).
-Each component has a clear interpretation.
 The squared discretion index \({E_j^\ast}^2\) reflects the employer's reliance on subjective evaluation.
 The subjective noise level \(B_j\) scales the absolute size of the noise differential.
-The penalty \(\Delta_g\) captures how much less precise subjective evaluation is for group \(g\) relative to majority applicants.

-Noisier composite assessments produce lower posterior expected productivity and therefore fewer callbacks (Appendix \ref{appendix:callback}).
+Noisier composite assessments produce lower posterior expected productivity and therefore fewer callbacks, since employers call back applicants who clear a selective bar (Appendix \ref{appendix:callback}).
 A first-order approximation of the callback function yields equation \eqref{eq:main_result}, with the scale factor \(K_{gj}\) collecting \(E_j^\ast\), \(B_j\), \(\Delta_g\), and a Taylor coefficient that depends on the baseline majority evaluation variance.
-Following the sufficient-statistics approach of \citet{chetty_sufficient_2009}, the discretion index \(E_j^\ast\) is isolated as the focal object governing the testable predictions, while the remaining parameters enter a positive scale factor (Appendix \ref{appendix:sufficient_stats}).
-The variance gap is unambiguously increasing in \(E_j^\ast\), and callback gaps inherit this ordering for comparisons across jobs with similar baseline evaluation variance.
+The approximation isolates \(E_j^\ast\) as the object governing the testable predictions (Appendix \ref{appendix:sufficient_stats}).
+Because \(K_{gj}\) itself varies with \(E_j^\ast\) and \(B_j\), equation \eqref{eq:main_result} is a monotonicity statement rather than a decomposition with a fixed scale factor, matching the caveats in Appendix \ref{appendix:sufficient_stats}.
+The variance gap is unambiguously increasing in \(E_j^\ast\).
+Callback gaps inherit this ordering when jobs are compared at similar levels of majority evaluation variance, which holds approximately constant the rate at which a variance gap translates into a callback gap.

 The scale factor \(K_{gj}\) varies across demographic groups through \(\Delta_g\).
-Groups for which subjective evaluation is particularly imprecise (small \(\pi_g\), large \(\Delta_g\)) face larger callback gaps at every level of \(E_j^\ast\).
+Groups with less precise subjective evaluation (small \(\pi_g\), large \(\Delta_g\)) face larger callback gaps at every level of \(E_j^\ast\).
 Groups for which \(\pi_g \approx 1\) face little or no discrimination regardless of task content.
-Job-advertisement fixed effects absorb baseline differences in callback levels across ads but do not absorb the within-ad treatment-effect heterogeneity captured by \(K_{gj}\, E_j^\ast\).
-Identification therefore comes from the interaction of race-gender indicators, which vary within job, and task-based group indicators, which vary across jobs.
-We examine these predictions empirically in Section \ref{section:results}.
+The group-specific parameters \(\pi_g\) shift the level of each group's gap but not its cross-job gradient.
+The model's testable content is the sign of the task comparative statics, which holds for every \(\pi_g < 1\), so the framework is disciplined by its cross-job predictions rather than fit to each group's average gap.